46th Landwehr Division: 1919

 On February 22, 1919, Lieutenant General Walter von Eberhardt became the divisional commander.

-In April, the South Lithuania Brigade (Brigade Südlitauen), a Freikorps, was formed from the division's volunteers.
-It consisted of the 18th, 19th and 20th Volunteer Regiments, the 18th Volunteer Aviation Squadron and the 18th and 19th Volunteer Artillery Abteilung and fought with Lithuanian troops against the invading Red Army troops in the Lithuanian–Soviet War.
-The last volunteers from the South Lithuania Brigade left Lithuania in July 1919.
+The Southern Lithuania Brigade (Brigade Südlitauen), a Freikorps, was formed from the division's volunteer units on March 26, 1919.
+It consisted of the following units: 18th, 19th and 20th Volunteer Regiments, the 18th Volunteer Aviation Squadron and the 18th and 19th Volunteer Artillery Abteilung.
+The Brigade fought with the Lithuanian Army against the invading Red Army troops in the Lithuanian–Soviet War.
+In June 1919, the Southern Lithuania Brigade was reorganized into the 28th (Saxon) Reichswehr Brigade and had a strength of 134 officers and 5,833 men.
+The last volunteers from the Southern Lithuania Brigade left Kaunas, Lithuania, on 11 July 1919 and moved from Virbalis to Zeithain by mid-August.